Wondering if Juno Student Loans are the right choice for you? Our review will help you decide! We cover everything from rates to repayment options.

 Juno student loans reviews are slightly different from federal loans.
 One thing to note is that the government offers federal student loans, while banks, credit unions, and other financial institutions offer private student loans.

 Interest rates are another key difference.
 With a federal loan, interest rates are set by Congress, while the lender sets private student loan interest rates.
-As of 2022, the interest rate for Federal Direct Subsidized Loans and Unsubsidized Direct Loans is 4.53-6.54%.
-For federal Grad PLUS Loans, the interest rate is 7.54%.
+As of early 2024, the interest rate for Federal Direct Subsidized Loans and Unsubsidized Direct Loans is 5.50-7.05%.
+The interest rate for Direct PLUS loans is 8.05%.

 Federal student loans offer several repayment options, including income-driven and extended repayment plans.
 On the other hand, private student loans like Juno typically only provide a standard repayment plan, although some others may offer a comprehensive plan.